-Crash was involved with the Chevrolet Malibu.
-The vehicle was a 2006 Chevrolet Malibu.
+The contact owns a 2006 Chevrolet Malibu.
 While driving 15 mph on black ice, the vehicle struck a guard rail head-on.
 There were no injuries.
 The body shop repaired the vehicle and, a week later, the contact noticed that the engine remains on even when the key is not in the ignition.
 The dealer stated that the issue was due to the body control module, which was located underneath the dashboard.
 The insurance company and manufacturer stated that the failure would not be covered.
 The contact believes that the failure was due to a manufacturer defect, not the crash.
 The vehicle has not yet been repaired for the ignition failure.
 The current and failure mileages were 91,000.
-This ignition module problem happened on 01/02/09.

 See all problems of the 2006 Chevrolet Malibu.